 - Not too much TV

-- Don’t read too much, like newspapers and everyday matters, etc., but literature such as from the teachings of the old masters
+- Not reading too much, such as newspapers and everyday concerns, etc., but reading literature such as from the teachings of the old masters

 - Do not demand perfection from yourself, but neither do you just go down the path of least resistance.
 Do what is possible, no more and no less